HNoMS Helge Ingstad: Trials in lower court and appellate court

 Another witness, the chief of training for the Navy, testified; he was responsible for the training and follow-up of those working with navigation on frigates.
 He disagreed with the [document], Havarikommisjonens rapport; that document says that prior to the accident, the Navy was qualifying personnel faster - because of a shortage of [qualified] personnel [to fill vacant positions]; the defendant got his clearances after eight months; the chief trainer said that from [some point in] the 1990s - and forward - the time needed for qualifying was between one and two years; perhaps around one person every year, was able to qualify in eight or nine months, because they were particularly proficient.

 Another witness had been in charge of the [overall] operations of [all] the frigates in the Navy; as of 2023, Rune Andersen is the chief of the Navy.

 Another witness had for 20 years, been responsible for running qualification checks on navigators in the Navy; the retired officer, Cato Rasmussen, has never heard of any other officer-of-the-watch getting qualified after only eight months of service; furthermore, on the [...day] of the accident, two of the navigators who belonged to the frigate, were on a one-year assignment in Bergen - at an [in-depth] navigation course.
 That created a need for developing new officers-of-the-watch - in a shorter time, than had been normal, earlier, according to Rasmussen.

 The helmsman and the Norwegian Navy's foremost expert on navigation at sea (Stein Egil Iversen), are some of the more than 30 witnesses that have been scheduled to testify during the trial.
 However, on February 13, the prosecuting team asked that the judge throw out three of the expert witnesses (for the defense), that are scheduled to testify at some point; those witnesses are scheduled to testify for a total of four and a half hours.
 The trial lasted 8 weeks.

 Verdict

 The defendant was found guilty of negligence and sentenced to a 60-day suspended sentence by Hordaland District Court; one of the judges voted against the guilty verdict.
-As of Q2 2023, the lawyer for the defendant has filed an appeal; Gulating court of appeal has made room for the case; if the appeal makes it to trial - it will be from October 16.

 Trial in appellate court

 In October 2023, the trial started in appellate court; it was scheduled to last four weeks, until 18.
 November; The lawyers for the defense team have called some new witnesses: a former chief of safety in the navy, and the person who was responsible for the training of the Officer of the watch (the defendant), and two researchers [... that are experts] in regard to naval accidents and near-accidents in the navy.

-In 2023, the appellate court sentenced the defendant to 60 days.
+In 2023, the appellate court reaffirmed the sentence of the district court: the defendant received a suspended sentence of imprisonment of 60 days.